jeyemhex/fortran-regex/README.md

   * etc...

-One important difference between this implementation and many others is that whitespace in the regular expression is ignored.
+One important difference between this implementation and many others is that white-space in the regular expression is ignored.
 For example:

  * `"a b"` will match `ab` but not `a b`.

-This can be done, as menioned above, by escaping the space `"a\ b"`, or using `\s` if you don't mind tabs being captured too.
+This can be done, as mentioned above, by escaping the space `"a\ b"`, or using `\s` if you don't mind tabs being captured too.
 This is to hopefully improve readability of the resulting regular expressions, and was borrowed from Perl's `/<regex>/x` functionality.